AMTerp/UnityProjects/README.md

 - Score based on the number of asteroids destroyed.
 - Asteroids with randomly spawned models and textures.
 - Can restart this one!

+## Original Projects
+Projects that I developed, unaided by tutorials.

 ### Race the Sun Remake [[Download]](https://mega.nz/#!H1pBUQqZ!hnw-denD2tkhf1V39zaU7H54utnIiI707Kv68kLrR14) (April 26, 2017)
 My humble attempt at trying to recreate Race the Sun [[Website]](http://flippfly.com/racethesun/) [[Steam]](http://store.steampowered.com/app/253030/Race_The_Sun/), another game created in Unity.
 This was my first independent attempt at a Unity game after having completed the Roll a Ball and Space Shooter tutorials.